 Water can interfere with the operation of signalling and that can cause signal failures.
 We lay pipes alongside the track and below ground to direct surface water away from the track and back into the water table. 🌧🌈

 This helps to reduce signal failures and extends the life of the track.
 Historically, wet conditions meant that track needed to be replaced every 20 years or so.
-By keeping on top of the maintenance needed to improve track drainage, this has been extended to 45-60 years. 👷
+By maintaining and improving track drainage, this is now every 45-60 years. 👷

-This is good news for our customers as it means fewer major replacements are needed, and we can run a faster, more reliable service that is more cost efficient.
+This is good news for our customers as it means fewer major replacements are needed.
+It also means we can run a faster, more reliable service that is more cost efficient.

 We use the latest engineering techniques, for example, special ‘shrunken’ bespoke machinery to allow us to work in tunnels deep underground.
 These innovations help as we try to keep disruption to a minimum.
 We will always ensure there are alternative ways for you to make your journeys .